piyushbhuwalka/piyushbhuwalka.github.io/_posts/2020-06-04-IEEE-CIS-Fraud-Detection.md

 This was the validation strategy we mostly relied on .
 In this strategy , we grouped on months .
 Suppose we have months Dec 2012, Jan 2013, Feb 2013 as the only months .
 So in first fold we trained on Jan and Feb and validated on December.
 In second fold we trained on Feb and Dec and validated on January and so on .
 I received a lot of questions as to why I am validation on past using future data.
 The reason is that distribution of the features are not changing with time.
 So in a sense there is not any specific trend on time feature.
 This allowed us to validate effectively using this strategy.

-### <a name="models"></a> Models
+## <a name="models"></a> Models

 I used an ensemble of LightGBM , CatBoost and XGBoost.
 Although I could not participate in the actual competition , I was able to reach within 1% of Kaggle Leaderboard with the above approach .
+I have not stated the whole EDA nor the feature engineering part in this blog.
+Only the important parts are mentioned.
+To reach within top 1%, a few more bits are needed.
 I would recommend you to try the above approaches and feel free to contact me for any queries.
 To end with , I would like to state that you could always use **Label Encoding** to gain better scores.